 Hello and welcome to the CSDILA website, the online home of the Centre for Spatial Data Infrastructures and Land Administration.

-Our vision is to drive the evolving concept of spatial data infrastructures by developing virtual information systems that integrate data and make it accessible for solving the demands faced by modern society.
+Our vision is to drive the evolving concept of spatial data infrastructures and modernization of land administration systems by developing an advanced 3D virtual information system, that integrate, model, and visualize data and make it accessible for solving the demands faced by modern society.

 Our mission is to develop and promote spatial data infrastructures in the form of virtual information systems, enabling governments and societies to use their spatial resources as effectively as possible in a rapidly changing world.